 5. Remember every day is a new start.

-Every day is a new beginning, and that it’s never too late to change or start over.
-Staying in the past is a conscious choice and not a very advisable one.
-Realize that today you can be the best version of yourself.
+Every day is a new beginning, and it’s never too late to change or start over.
+Staying in the past is a conscious choice; choose better for yourself.

 6. Learn to love the person you have become.